As an Engineering student, you will need to take Arts & Science courses to fulfil your elective requirements.

 Y: Full-year courses (September–April)

-Because the Engineering curriculum is divided into two sessions—Fall and Winter—you would only be able to enrol in a Y code course if the course does not conflict with either your Fall or Winter schedules.
+Because the Engineering curriculum is divided into two terms—Fall and Winter—you will only be able to enrol in a Y code course if the course does not conflict with either your Fall or Winter schedules.

-If you are enrolled in a Y code course, your final course mark counts toward the weighted session average and grade point average of your Winter Session (second session), not the Fall Session.
+If you are enrolled in a Y code course, your final course mark counts toward the weighted session average and grade point average of your Winter Term (second term), not the Fall Term.

 Enrolment dates for A&S courses are staggered and they give preference to A&S students by allowing them to enrol in courses first.
 Engineering students may begin to enrol in A&S courses during a period called “Open Round.”

 Some A&S courses have enrolment restrictions.
 While most courses are open to students in any program of study, some courses have enrolment conditions, which consist of enrolment indicators and enrolment controls that govern who can take certain courses.